Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Proofs

-\begin{proposition} The optimal $q^*(\x_{0:T})$ for maximizing the ELBO (cf. Eq.~(\ref{eq:mf_elbo})) is Markov-structured. \end{proposition} \begin{proof} The optimal distribution for $q(\x_{0:T})$ is a stationary point of the ELBO.
-The ELBO has a stationary point w.r.t. the distribution $q(\x_{0:T})$ if and only if this distribution satisfies the Euler-Lagrange equation, i.e.,
+\begin{proof} The distribution $q(\x_{0:T})$ that maximizes the ELBO corresponds to a stationary point of the ELBO.
+More specifically, the ELBO achieves a stationary point w.r.t. $q(\x_{0:T})$ if and only if the distribution satisfies the Euler-Lagrange equation \cite{frigola2015bayesian}, i.e.,

 which implies that the optimal distribution $q^*(\x_{0:T})$ satisfies